Starbucks Reverses Stance, Will Allow Employees To Wear Black Lives Matter Gear

 On Friday, Starbucks stated that they would allow employees to wear gear that advocates for the Black Lives Matter (BLM) movement, CNBC reported.
 This is a reversal from their previous stance, which prohibited employees from wearing clothing, pins, or other accessories that supported BLM.
-The reversal comes after the company faced backlash for the policy on social media.
+The reversal comes after the company faced backlash on social media for the policy.

-Buzzfeed first reported about the company’s policy against Black Lives Matter gear on Wednesday of this week.
-They obtained an internal memo from Starbucks corporate which addressed questions from store managers about whether employees would be allowed to wear BLM related clothing or accessories.
+Buzzfeed first reported about the company’s policy against Black Lives Matter gear on Wednesday.
+They obtained an internal memo from Starbucks corporate which addressed questions from store managers about whether employees would be allowed to wear BLM-related clothing or accessories.
 The Starbucks dress code prohibits employees from wearing personal clothing or accessories that support specific political or religious stances, which the company has argued includes clothing and accessories that support BLM.

 In the internal memo obtained by Buzzfeed, store managers were asked to refer to a video in which the Starbucks Vice-President of inclusion and diversity explained that “agitators who misconstrue the fundamental principles” of Black Lives Matter could use employees wearing gear that supports BLM to “amplify divisiveness.”
 The memo also stated that BLM clothing and accessories could provoke violent responses from customers, which would put employees in harm’s way.